Jess Lapid: Filmography

-Movies
+Film

 Death and legacy

-After wrapping up the movie “Simaron Brothers” with Jun Aristorenas, on the night of 13 July 1968, Jess Lapid Sr. was shot to death at the Lanai Nightclub after an altercation between two groups of movie personalities.
+After wrapping up the movie Simaron Brothers with Jun Aristorenas, on the night of 13 July 1968, Lapid Sr. was shot to death at the Lanai Nightclub after an altercation between two groups of movie personalities.
+Jess was brought to the National Orthopedic Hospital but was pronounced dead on arrival.
+He was 34 years old.
 Persistent reports linked the incident to another Kapampangan actress, Nancy Roman, also his leading lady.
 A suspect, Mario Henson, gave himself up to the police, and at least one gunman from Angeles was implicated in the crime.

-Jess was brought to the National Orthopedic Hospital but was pronounced dead on arrival.
-He was 34 years old.
+A public viewing of his body was held at the Santo Cristo Chapel, then his body was brought to his hometown on July 13, 1968.
+His remains is at Guagua Cemetery in Pampanga.

-“Simaron Brothers” was shown post-humously at the Globe Theater, and the blurb capitalized on his sensational death by touting his last movie as a “picture that will project the living image of Jess Lapid in the hearts of millions..”.
+Simaron Brothers was shown posthumously at the Globe Theater, and the blurb capitalized on his sensational death by touting his last movie as a “picture that will project the living image of Jess Lapid in the hearts of millions..”.

-As a belated tribute, his nephew Lito Lapid appeared as Jess Lapid in the biopic “The Jess Lapid Story”, released in 1978.
-He also immortalized the iconic role of Leon Guerrero, first originated by Jess in the 1968 film, “Leon Guerrero: Laban sa 7 Kilabot”".
+As a belated tribute, his nephew Lito Lapid appeared as Jess Lapid in the biopic The Jess Lapid Story, released in 1978.
+He also immortalized the iconic role of Leon Guerrero, first originated by Jess in the 1968 film, “Leon Guerrero: Laban sa 7 Kilabot”.